 PET HEALTH

-Keeping pets healthy can be a challenge — especially cats.
-Indoor cats can live very long, happy lives but their elusive natures can make it difficult to notice when they’re sick.
-Hyperthyroidism is one of the most common illnesses indoor cats experience.
-Here are the facts about the disease, what pet parents should look out for, and how it’s treated.
+Indoor cats can live long, happy lives, but their elusive nature can make it difficult to notice when they’re sick.
+Hyperthyroidism is one of the most common illnesses indoor cats can experience.
+And cat hyperthyroidism treatment can include prescriptions, surgery, or therapies that could cost anywhere from $600 – $2,700 or more.1

-Feline hyperthyroidism is caused by the overproduction of hormones from a cat’s thyroid gland.¹ Thyroid glands are a pair of butterfly-shaped glands located on either side of the windpipe.
-This affliction is one of the most common hormonal disorders in middle-aged and senior cats.
+Feline hyperthyroidism, or thyrotoxicosis, is caused by the overproduction of hormones from a cat’s thyroid gland.2 Thyroid glands are a pair of butterfly-shaped glands located on either side of the windpipe.
+This affliction is one of the most common hormonal disorders in middle-aged and senior cats.2

-The most common hyperthyroidism symptoms in cats can include:
+The most common hyperthyroidism symptoms in cats can include:2,3

-The least common signs of hyperthyroidism in cats can be heart issues.
-Some of these cardiovascular issues can include:
+Some other signs of hyperthyroidism in cats can be heart issues, which can include:2,3

 • Increased heart rate